 It does not.
 The U.S. is a collection of distinct verticals, regional buying cultures, company sizes and maturity levels.
 To put this in perspective, California alone represents a $3.8 trillion economy, making it larger than most European countries.
 A SaaS company that wins with tech-forward midmarket teams in New York may not land the same way with industrial buyers in the Midwest or highly regulated healthcare buyers in California.
 McKinsey's research reinforces how varied buying behavior has become by showing that buyers now move across many channels and expect suppliers to meet them where they are rather than where the vendor prefers to sell.

 What to do instead: Define your first U.S. beachhead precisely.
 Choose the industry, company size, buyer role and use case where your offer has the clearest undeniable advantage.
 Narrow beats broad early on.
-Humans hate this because it requires discipline.

 Many European SaaS companies arrive in the U.S. with messaging that explains the platform instead of framing the business pain.

 American buyers navigating crowded software categories do not need more feature tours.
 They need fast clarity on why your product matters commercially.
 Companies that break through in the U.S. tend to anchor their message around a sharp problem and a measurable outcome.
-Intercom leads with “The #1 AI Agent and next-gen Helpdesk for customer service” while Miro positions around product acceleration and “ship what customers actually need.”
-Celonis frames its offer as Process Intelligence tied directly to operational transformation and enterprise AI.
+Intercom leads with "The #1 AI Agent and next-gen Helpdesk for customer service" while Miro positions around product acceleration and "ship what customers actually need."

 What to do instead: Make sure your homepage and sales narrative answer three questions immediately.
 What expensive problem do you solve, for whom and what changes financially or operationally after implementation?